slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Custom tailor teams from project to project.
 Same team from same project is not the best option.'*

 list the people i met

--->
+> *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon* -->